Leatherjackets in Lawn

 What to look out for

-- In very rare/ extreme cases, the lawn may become patchy/ very sparse areas, and turf dying off.
+- In very rare/ extreme cases, the lawn may become patchy/ very sparse areas, and parts of the lawn dying off.

-- Patches that are very dry and the turf can be peeled away from the soil.
+- Patches that are very dry and the lawn can be peeled away from the soil.

-- When peeling back turf, there are lots of leatherjacket grubs in the soil beneath.
+- When peeling back lawn, there are lots of leatherjacket grubs in the soil beneath.
 They are a greyish brown colour with a tough skin, where their name comes from.
 (Not to be confused with Chafer grubs)